Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 We review products independently.
 When you buy through links on our site, we may earn a commission to help support our testing.
 Learn more.

-2024: What Industry Trends to Expect
+Gun Industry Trends in 2026: What to Expect

-We take a look at some of the new products from SHOT Show 2024 and the months surrounding it to check out the current industry trends.
+We take a look at some of the new products from SHOT Show and the months surrounding it to check out the current industry trends.

 We review products independently.
 When you buy through links on our site, we may earn a commission to help support our testing.
 Learn more.